 - They can withstand higher pressure ranges than basket gaskets.

 The reusability of Y strainers provides an advantage over standard filters comprised of disposable materials for cleaning liquids or gas.
 Business owners can save money by investing in reusable components like Y strainers instead of continually replacing filters made of less durable material.

 Pioneers in the Industry

-- They understand the need business for reliable components in their equipment
+- We understand the need business for reliable components in their equipment

-- They know how to put together a well-constructed product
+- We know how to put together a well-constructed product

-- They can make the right strainer recommendations based on the needs of their customers
+- We offer the right strainer recommendations based on the needs of their customers

-Call Saniclean Strainers today at (800) 221 – 0392 or get in touch here for a Y strainer price quote or to learn more about our inline pipe strainers.
+Call Saniclean Strainers today at (800) 221 – 0392 or get in touch here for a Y strainer price quote or to learn more about our inline pipe strainer selection.